wert-io/widget-initializer/README.md

 | **addEventListeners**    | Adds event listeners                      |
 | **removeEventListeners** | Removes event listeners                   |

-Please note that right now **there is no need anymore for a call of destroy() method** and manual removal of the iframe.
+Please note that **there is no need anymore for a call of the destroy() method** and manual removal of the iframe.
 Before, the widget didn’t have the close button, so our partners had to manually remove it from the webpage.
 Since then, we’ve improved the widget, and now **users can easily close the widget at their convenience**.

 ### Showing the module

-After creating a widget class, you can call `open` method to show the module to the user:
+After creating an instance of the widget class, you can call the `open` method to show the module to the user:

 ```
 wertWidget.open();